Garden maintenance - what landlords need to know

 Tenancy agreements

-Tenants are typically expected to keep the garden reasonably tidy, free of litter and not overgrown.
-Responsibilities would usually include mowing the lawn regularly and taking care of it during dry spells, as well as keeping on top of weeding.
-It’s usually standard for this to appear as a clause in the tenancy agreement, but it’s wise to make sure that the agreement clearly outlines your responsibilities as the landlord and what sits with the tenant.
+Tenants are usually expected to keep the garden tidy, clear of litter and not overgrown.
+Responsibilities would usually include mowing the lawn regularly and taking care of it during dry spells, and keeping on top of weeding.
+It's usually standard for this to appear as a clause in the tenancy agreement, but it's important to make sure that the agreement clearly outlines your responsibilities as the landlord and what sits with the tenant.

 Landlord responsibilities

-Landlords are not required to provide gardening equipment and tools, but doing so could encourage tenants to take proper care of the garden.
-Make sure that any gardening equipment you do supply is in good condition and stored in a locked shed or outbuilding.
-All equipment will also need to be compliant with current health and safety standards.
+Landlords don't have to provide gardening equipment and tools, but doing so can encourage tenants to take proper care of the garden.
+Make sure that any gardening equipment you do supply is in good condition, kept in a locked shed or outbuilding, and compliant with current health and safety standards.

 Additional garden tips

-Outsource garden maintenance - if you have multiple properties with gardens or outdoor areas, employing a specialist gardener to take care of the upkeep, could be time and cost effective.
+If you have multiple properties with gardens or outdoor areas, employing a specialist gardener to take care of the upkeep could be a time and cost effective option, helping you maintain consistent standards across all your properties

-Low maintenance gardens - opting for a low maintenance garden could be beneficial for both you and your tenants, keeping running costs and effort to a minimum.
-You could explore the idea of artificial grass, or go for slow growing, flowering shrubs.
-Hard landscaping, such as slabs and patio areas are also easy to maintain.
+Opting for a low maintenance garden could be beneficial, keeping running costs and efforts down.
+You could look into artificial grass or slow growing shrubs.
+Hard landscaping, like slabs and patio areas, is also easy to maintain.